 - Is the doctor accepting new patients?

-- Are evening or weekend appointments available?
+- Are evening, weekend or virtual appointments available?

 - What is the cancellation policy?

 - Are there any special instructions (e.g., should I be fasting for blood work, should I bring my medication bottles to appointments)?

 When you’re at your first appointment … ask yourself: